-In this project, we aim to find automatic, corpus-based methods for detecting semantic change and lexical replacement for Swedish and English.
+In this project, we worked on automatic, corpus-based methods for detecting semantic change and lexical replacement for Swedish and English.
 The project was the first of its kind.
 We investigated some of the fundamental questions of how, when, and why languages change to allow us to quantify language change and shift lexical typological research from small case studies done on limited data sets to larger scales and over wider time spans using various media types and sources.